In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 1. Seer

-Shortly after his release back in season 11, he dropped from the limelight following the nerfs.
-However, starting from Season 14, Seer’s popularity skyrocketed due to his performance in ALGS.
-Despite the fact that Seer has been heavily nerfed over the seasons, no other Recon Legend can provide as much value to the team.
+Shortly after his release in season 11, he dropped out of the limelight following the nerfs.
+However, starting in Season 14, Seer’s popularity skyrocketed due to his performance in ALGS.
+Despite the fact that Seer has been heavily nerfed over the years, no other Recon Legend can provide as much value to the team.

 Final Verdict

-Every character has unique and useful abilities in Apex Legends.
+Every character in Apex Legends has unique and useful abilities.
 If utilized properly, any Legend can lead you to a foolproof win.
 However, some Legends are always preferred over others for particular maps, game modes, and situations.
 This list is based on the Legend’s abilities and how well they fit in the current meta.
-So try them out, and see what works best for you.
+So try them out and see what works best for you.